 Once Node is installed, you will need to go into the directory where your project is located and create a new NPM package by typing npminitinto your console.

 Now, you will need to install Socket.IO.
-Node comes with a package manager called NPM.
 You can use NPM to install Socket.IO by entering npm install socket.io --save into your terminal.
-The --save suffix will maintain a reference to the Socket.IO package in your package.json file, which means that if you commit your project without including the "node_modules" directory, you can run npm install and NPM will find all of you dependencies listed in package.json and install them.

 How To Do It...